The Best Life-Changing Books to Read

 I loved this book.
-Having read it over seven years ago, it would be an exaggeration to say that I still think about its principles every day; but every week?
+Having read it over eight years ago, it would be an exaggeration to say that I still think about its principles every day; but every week?
 Quite possibly.
 The Slight Edge shows how your smallest everyday choices can have a dramatic impact on your life over the long term.

 When Breath Becomes Air: Paul Kalanithi (208 Pages)